vlaaad/vlaaad.github.io/reveal.md

 - `(stream x ann?)` emits a formatting for passed value — this is the heart of a formatting process;
 - `(horizontally xs ann?)` and `(vertically xs ann?)` work on collections.
 The difference with their low-level sf counterparts is that they don't realize the whole collection before streaming.
 You can easily do `(vertically (range))`, and it will not block the process of streaming;
-- `(items xs ann?)` guesses the formatting: dependeing on the input, might behave either as `horizontally` or as `vertically`.
+- `(items xs ann?)` guesses the formatting: depending on the input, might behave either as `horizontally` or as `vertically`.
 Might realize the whole collection before streaming;
 - `(entries m ann?)` is a variation of `vertically` optimized for map entries.

 Annotations are only useful if they are used, and they are used from actions.
 There is an example that configures formatting with annotations and uses these annotations for powerful data inspections [here](https://github.com/vlaaad/reveal/blob/master/examples/e01_loom_formatters_and_actions.clj).